scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 Most other tools hand the user analysis algorithms as black boxes.
 We want to avoid that and allow the user to adapt an analysis to their needs.

-The new ``Contacts`` class is a good example a generic API that allows easy adaptations of algorithms while still offering an easy setup for standard analysis types.
+The new ``Contacts`` class is a good example of a generic API that allows straightforward implementation of algorithms while still offering an easy setup for standard analysis types.
 The ``Contacts`` class is calculating a contact map for atoms in a frame and compares it with a reference map using different metrics.
 The used metric then decides which quantity is measured.
 A common quantity is the fraction of native contacts, where native contacts are all atom pairs that are close to each other in a reference structure.
 The fraction of native contacts is often used in protein folding to determine when a protein is folded.
 For native contacts two major types of metrics are considered: ones based on differentiable functions :cite:`Best2013` and ones based on hard cut-offs  :cite:`Franklin2007` (which we set as the default implementation).
 We have designed the API to choose between the two metrics and pass user defined functions to develop new metrics or measure other quantities.
-This generic interface allowed us to implement a "q1q2" analysis :cite:`Franklin2007` on top of the ``Contacts`` class.
+This generic interface allowed us to implement a ":math:`q_1 q_2`" analysis :cite:`Franklin2007` on top of the ``Contacts`` class; :math:`q_1` and :math:`q_2` refer to the fractions of native contacts that are present in a protein structure relative to *two* reference states 1 and 2.
-Below is incomplete code example that shows how to implement a q1q2 analysis, the default value for the *method* kwarg is overwritten with a user defined method *radius_cut_q*.
+Below is an incomplete code example that shows how to implement a :math:`q_1 q_2` analysis, the default value for the *method* kwarg is overwritten with a user defined method *radius_cut_q*.
-A more detailed explanation can be found in the docs.
+A more detailed explanation can be found in the documentation.

 .. code-block:: python